Students collaborating on engineering project.

 How We're Preparing for Accreditation

-All new engineering programs are required to conduct their entire four-year curriculum and produce at least one graduate — before applying for accreditation.
-Therefore, in 2025 (the fifth year of the program), the USF engineering program will undergo a complete review, including a site visit by ABET Program Evaluators.
-After accreditation, engineering alumni will receive the accreditation of their degrees retroactively.
+Our accreditor, ABET, requires all new engineering programs to conduct their entire four-year curriculum and produce at least one graduate before applying for accreditation.
+Therefore, in 2024 (the fifth year of the program), the USF engineering program is undergoing a complete initial accreditation review, including a site visit by ABET Program Evaluators in the fall of 2024.
+After the program achieves accreditation, engineering alumni will receive the accreditation of their degrees retroactively.

 Engineering professors conversing in a meeting room